chef-boneyard/google-cloud-storage/README.md

 ### object create

-This will copy a local file to GCS with private permissions set.
+This will copy a local file to GCS with default private permissions set.

 ```ruby
     gcs_object "my_file" do